frontendparham/Iran-Natures/README.md

-# IranNatures Website - html, css, sass
+# IranNatures Website - html, css, scss
 Creating a fully responsive website with the theme of Iran nature tours

 ## Table of contents